modular/modular/KGEN/docs/public/programming-manual.md

 modifier or decorator like '@strict def'.
 However, we need to take new keywords anyway and there is little cost to doing so.
 Also, in practice in systems programming domains, 'fn' is used all the time so it probably makes sense to make it first class.
-We can/should reconsider as we get more experience over time.

 ‘`fn`’ and ‘`def`’ are always interchangeable from an interface level: there is nothing a ‘def’ can provide that a ‘`fn`’ cannot (or vice versa).
-The difference is that a ‘`fn`’ is more limited and controlled on the _inside_ of its body (alternatively, pedantic and strict).
+The difference is that a ‘`fn`’ is more limited and controlled on the _inside_ of its body (alternatively: pedantic and strict).
 Specifically, ‘`fn`’s have a number of limitations compared to ‘`def`’s:

 1. Argument values default to being immutable in the body of the function (like